manubot/rootstock/SETUP.md

   -f ci/deploy.key

 # Encode deploy.key to remove newlines, writing encoded text to deploy.key.txt.
-# This is required for entry into the Travis settings.
+# This was required for entry into the Travis settings.
 openssl base64 -A -in ci/deploy.key > ci/deploy.key.txt
 ```